 Indra holds a Bachelor of Science in Atmospheric Physics as well as minors in math, physics and business.
 She is a Certified Broadcast Meteorologist, a distinguished designation by the American Meteorological Society.
 Meteorologists with this seal have passed a written exam testing their understanding of weather and forecasting.
 Their on-air work is also reviewed by a team of AMS experts who rate their ability to communicate critical weather information to their audience.
 Additionally, she is a professional member of the American Meteorological Society (AMS) and the National Weather Association (NWA).

-In 2014, Indra was recognized by The Alliance for Women in Media as a STEM Leadership in Media Award honoree.
-The prestigious Women with Solutions Award honors women whose impact in media creates and promotes careers in science, technology, engineering and math through their education, leadership and content creation.
+In 2011, Petersons was voted by the public as the city’s best meteorologist on the Los Angeles Hotlist.
+In 2014, Indra was recognized by The Alliance for Women in Media as a STEM Leadership in Media award honoree.
+The prestigious Women with Solutions Award honors women who’s impact in media creates and promotoes careers in science, technology, engineering and math through their education, leadership and content creation.

 In her free time, you can find her chasing storms in tornado alley and traveling around the world.
 Indra has already gone diving with great white sharks in Africa and sandboarding on the dunes of Peru.
 Indra has explored the deep Amazon, celebrated Holi in the streets of Delhi, India, and rode camelback in the deserts of Jordan — to name a few.